bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 }
 ```

 Note that this description is itself a document.
 If we wanted to write the filter condition ourselves, we would have to create this descriptor in a `BsonDocument`.
-The keys of the document describing the filter condition are the fields used for filtering and the value is the filter criteria.
-The condition is in some cases a scalar value such as a regular expression (or if we filter for equality), in other cases the condition is an embedded document, as with the `<` condition.
+The document keys describe the fields used for filtering, and the values are the filter criteria.
+In some cases, the condition is a scalar value such as a regular expression (or if we filter for equality); in other cases, the condition is an embedded document, as with the `<` condition.
 Here, the `$lt` key is a special key that denotes the _less than_ operator and the value to the right of the operator is 123.0.
 The regular expression should be specified according to [JavaScript RegExp Syntax](https://www.w3schools.com/jsref/jsref_obj_regexp.asp).
 The conditions listed in this way are automatically evaluated in and `and` fashion.

 Instead of the Lambda expression, we can create a similar description without having to compile a filter condition in "text" form.
 The .NET driver for MongoDB gives us the ability to use a so-called **_builders_**.